Home/Blog/Chronic Care/Diabetes/Diet Chart for Diabetic Patients: Healthy Meal Plan & Tips

 What is the role of physical activity in managing diabetes alongside a diet chart?

-Physical activity plays a critical role in managing diabetes alongside a diet chart.
-Regular exercise helps improve insulin sensitivity, allowing the body to utilise insulin more effectively.
-It helps lower blood sugar levels, promotes weight management, reduces insulin resistance, and improves cardiovascular health.
+Physical activity plays a critical and complementary role to diet.
+Regular exercise helps improve insulin sensitivity, allowing the body to use glucose more effectively.
+It helps lower blood sugar, promotes weight management, and significantly improves cardiovascular health.

 How to create a balanced meal plan with a diabetic diet chart?